Policy on Unclaimed Deposits 2022-23

 5. Prior notice on classification of the account as In-Operative:

-The account holders to be advised, by sending SMS, e-mails, intimation letters that their account is liable to be classified as dormant after a period of in-operation of 1 year and 9 months. i.e. three months before the account is classified as dormant / inoperative and requesting them to put through a transaction (credit or debit) to keep the account active.
+The account holders to be advised, by sending SMS, e-mails, intimation letters that their account is liable to be classified as dormant after a period of in-operation of 1 year and 9 months. i.e., three months before the account is classified as dormant / inoperative and requesting them to put through a transaction (credit or debit) to keep the account active.
 The letter to respective account holder will be sent by post.
-In case of joint account holders, we send intimation letter to all joint holders individually.
+In case of joint account holders, intimation letter to be sent to all joint holders individually.

 The account holder should submit a letter to the Bank in person, along with the pass book for Savings Bank / Cheque book for current account, with the request to change the status of the account from “ Dormant to Active’ indicating the reasons for not operating the account in the past.
 The account holder should also submit the following documents / records to the Bank for verification.